Potawatomi: Location

 The Potawatomi first lived in Lower Michigan, then moved to northern Wisconsin and eventually settled into northern Indiana and central Illinois.
-In the early 19th century, major portions of Potawatomi lands were seized by the U.S. government.
-Following the Treaty of Chicago in 1833, by which the tribe ceded its lands in Illinois, most of the Potawatomi people were removed to Indian Territory west of the Mississippi River.
-Many perished en route to new lands in the west on their journey through Iowa, Kansas and Indian Territory (now Oklahoma), following what became known as the "Trail of Death".
+In the early 19th century, major portions of Potawatomi lands were seized by the US government.
+Following the Treaty of Chicago in 1833, by which the tribe ceded its lands in Illinois, most of the Potawatomi people were removed to Indian Territory, west of the Mississippi River.
+Many perished en route to new lands in the west on their journey through Iowa, Kansas, and Indian Territory, following what became known as the "Trail of Death".

 Language

 Potawatomi (also spelled Pottawatomie; in Potawatomi Bodéwadmimwen or Bodéwadmi Zheshmowen or Neshnabémwen) is a Central Algonquian language and is spoken around the Great Lakes in Michigan and Wisconsin.
 It is also spoken by Potawatomi in Kansas, Oklahoma, and in southern Ontario.
-There are fewer than 1300 people who speak Potawatomi as a first language, most of them elderly.
-The people are working to revitalize the language.
+As of 2001, fewer than 1,300 people spoke Potawatomi as a first language, most of them elderly.
+The people are working to revitalize the language, as evidenced by recent efforts such as the online Potawatomi language Dictionary created by the Citizen Potawatomi Nation or the various resources available through the Pokagon Band of Potawatomi Indians.

 The Potawatomi language is most similar to the Odawa language; it also has borrowed a considerable amount of vocabulary from Sauk.
 Like the Odawa language, or the Ottawa dialect of the Anishinaabe language, the Potawatomi language exhibits a great amount of vowel syncope.

 Many places in the Midwest have names derived from the Potawatomi language, including Waukegan, Muskegon, Oconomowoc, Pottawattamie County, Kalamazoo, and Skokie.